 Or type in Your Latitude and Longitude in decimal format eg Darwin is -12.461 130.840 , to find your Lat Long go to this site.

 Date Meteor Shower ZHR Illumination 30/07/2021 delta-Aquarids 25 New Moon 29/07/2021 Piscis Australids 5 New Moon 30/07/2021 Capricornids 5 New Moon

 The figure ZHR is zenithal hourly rate.
 This is the number of meteors that a single observer would see per hour if the shower's "point of origin", or radiant, were at the zenith and the sky were dark enough for 6.5-magnitude stars to be visible to the naked eye.
 Illumination gives an idea of how dark the sky is, the lower the figure, the darker the sky.

 The delta-Aquarids will appear from 12 July to 23rd August peaking on July the 30th.
 At 10 pm, face east, and look 4 hand spans and two finger widths above the horizon.
 One finger width right is the 4th magnitude star delta d Aquarii.
-The radiant is just above this star, see the map for more detail.
+The radiant is just above this star, higher up the trio of Saturn, delta and gamma Capricornii are obvious.
+See the map for more detail.
 This meteor shower should be visible from 10.00 pm until dawn, with better meteor rates after midnight.
-These showers occur near the Full Moon this year, so there will be significant Moonlight interference.
+These showers occur near the New Moon this year, so there will be no significant Moonlight interference.
 The other meteor showers are weak.